 Patients typically require a prescription from a licensed doctor to obtain testosterone.
 Women considering testosterone therapy should consult healthcare providers who are knowledgeable in this field.
 Clinical trials and systematic reviews play vital roles in evaluating the benefits and risks of testosterone use in women.

-A meta-analysis conducted by the International Menopause Society highlighted the potential of testosterone therapy in improving sexual function, mood, and muscle strength among women post-menopause.
+meta-analysis conducted by the International Menopause Society highlighted the potential of testosterone therapy in improving sexual function, mood, and muscle strength among women post-menopause.
 Conversely, testosterone therapy might impact cholesterol levels and cardiovascular health, which necessitates a thorough assessment by healthcare providers.

 Compounding pharmacies are an option for obtaining customized dosages as per an individual’s need when standard preparations are not available.
 These pharmacies adhere to guidelines set for compounded medications and are regulated by state boards.